Not I: 28 February 2018

-Touretteshero’s inclusive presentation of Not I opened at Battersea Arts Centre in February 2018.
-Jess Thom has claimed Mouth as a disabled character; comparing her experience of Tourette’s to Mouth’s experience of not having control over her body and speech (BBC Front Row).
-The production features integrated British Sign Language (BSL), which is performed by Charmaine Wombwell.
-This Relaxed Performance asks who is allowed to access theatre and questions the cultural curation of accessible theatre.
-It will be followed by a TV programme, Me, My Mouth and I, airing on BBC2, as part of the Performance Live strand.
+Touretteshero's inclusive presentation of Not I opened at Battersea Arts Centre in February 2018.
+Jess Thom viewed Mouth as a disabled character; comparing her experience of Tourette’s to Mouth’s experience of not having control over her body and speech.
+The relaxed performance featured integrated British Sign Language (BSL), performed by Charmaine Wombwell, and questioned who is allowed to access theatre as well as the cultural curation of accessible theatre.
+It was followed by a TV programme, Me, My Mouth and I, airing on BBC2, as part of the Performance Live strand.

 Reception

 In 1998, David Benedict of The Independent argued that Not I is a "finer, more dramatically distilled" work than Waiting for Godot (1953).
 He referred to it as a "searingly beautiful depiction of humanity through the mouth of a woman.
 A truly unforgettable piece of dramatic writing".